 - Policies regarding the electronic filing of the Free Application for Federal Student Aid (FAFSA) and/or corrections

-- COMPLETE the Free Application for Federal Student Aid (FAFSA) before March 1.
+- Complete the Free Application for Federal Student Aid (FAFSA) at http://fafsa.gov before March 1.
 (Important Note: Parents living outside the U.S., please see our Special Instructions Page.)

-- After you file the FAFSA, read the first page of the SAR as it contains important instructions.
+- After you file the FAFSA, read the first page of the SAR.

 - Find the EFC number (Expected Family Contribution).

-- JBU will award financial aid as soon as the student is accepted to JBU and has a completed financial aid file (We will notify you if your file is incomplete.).
-The Financial Aid Office awards merit-based financial aid based on the requirements listed on our scholarship pages.
+- JBU will award financial aid after the student is accepted to JBU and has a completed financial aid file (We will notify you if your file is incomplete.).
+JBU begins issuing financial aid awards to new fall students on March 1.
+The Financial Aid Office awards merit-based financial aid based on the requirements listed on the scholarship pages.
 JBU awards need-based financial aid to a student with financial aid need, as calculated by subtracting the student's EFC from JBU's cost of attendance.
 The total financial aid offer will not exceed a student's total cost of attendance.
-The student will receive an emailed award letter when the final financial aid offer is ready.
+The student will receive the final financial aid offer via e-mail.

 - Remember the initial offer may not be the last offer - it is generally only a starting point.
-Talk to your Admissions Counselor or Financial Aid Counselor if you have questions or need additional assistance.
+Talk to your admissions counselor or financial aid representative if you have questions or need additional assistance.

 Step 5: Determine How to Pay

-- How much will you be able to use from your savings and other assets?
-(You may want to consider a home equity loan, passbook savings loan, or borrowing against the cash value of a life insurance policy.)
+- How much will your parent(s) be able to use from savings and other assets?
+(Your parent(s) may want to consider a home equity loan, passbook savings loan, or borrowing against the cash value of a life insurance policy.)

-- How much will the student be able to save from summer or school year earnings?
+- How much will you, the student, be able to save from summer or school year earnings?

-- Do you want to use the monthly payment plan?
-(Divide the amount of financial aid that your savings will not cover for the semester, by five months, and pay each month beginning in July for the fall semester and January for the spring semester.)
+- Does your family want to use the monthly payment plan?
+(This divides the amount due for the semester, by four.
+Payments begin in July for the fall semester and in January for the spring semester.)

-- Financial aid pays to a student's account after a student has attended the required number of classes.
+- Watch for financial aid to pay.
+Financial aid pays to a student's account after a student has attended the required number of classes.
 Until this point, the Business Office sees the financial aid as "pending."